akshita1807/OS/README.md

 # What are Semaphores?
 Semaphore is an integer variable,used by vaious process in a mutual exclusive manner to achieve synchronization.

 Types
 1.Counting Semaphore (-α to +α)
 2.Binary Semapgore (0 or 1)

 # What is a process control block (PCB), and what information does it contain?
 A process control block (PCB) is a data structure that holds essential information about a process, including process state, program counter, CPU registers, and memory information.
-🧩Process state-whether the process is in new,ready,running,waiting or terminated state 🧩Program counter -indicates the address of the next instruction to be executed for the process 🧩CPU scheduling information- information including priority of the process 🧩Accounting information -includes the amount of CPU used,time limits etc 🧩I/O status information -this information includes the list of input output devices allocated to the process 🧩Memory management information
+🧩Process state-whether the process is in new,ready,running,waiting or terminated state
+🧩Program counter -indicates the address of the next instruction to be executed for the process
+🧩CPU scheduling information- information including priority of the process
+🧩Accounting information -includes the amount of CPU used,time limits etc
+🧩I/O status information -this information includes the list of input output devices allocated to the process

-# What is thrashing in OS?
-Condition when continuous page fault and paging activites occur.Thrashing could lead to a program collapse and degraded CPU performance.

-# What are the differences between multiprogramming, multitasking, and multiprocessing?
-**Multi programming** Multiprogramming is the technique of running several programs at a time using timesharing.It allows a computer to do several things at the same time.
-The concept of multiprogramming is that the operating system keeps several jobs in memory simultaneously.

-**Multi tasking** Multitasking is the logical extension of multiprogramming .The concept of multitasking is quite similar to multiprogramming but difference is that the switching between jobs occurs so frequently that the users can interact with each program while it is running.
-This concept is also known as time-sharing systems.
-A time-shared operating system uses CPU scheduling and multiprogramming to provide each user with a small portion of time-shared system.

-**Multi threading**
+🧩Memory management information

 # Explain the concept of a context switch.
 Context switching involves saving the context of the running process in PCB so that it can be restored later ,and then loading context or state of another process and run it.